Dutton court case told of costs dispute

-Refugee advocate Shane Bazzi in December was ordered to pay the now-Opposition leader $35,000 in damages and some of his legal costs over a now-deleted tweet.
+Refugee advocate Shane Bazzi was ordered in December to pay Mr Dutton $35,000 in damages and some of his legal costs over a now-deleted tweet.

-The judge found the six-word tweet labelling the then home affairs minister “a rape apologist” was defamatory.
+A judge earlier found a six-word tweet labelling the then home affairs minister “a rape apologist” was defamatory.

 But in May three Federal Court appeal judges allowed Mr Bazzi’s appeal, set aside the December order and dismissed the proceeding.